BashMat/task-manager-backend/TaskManagerBackend/docs/features/boards.md

 - A `Board` instance may include any `Columns` and `Cards` (through `Columns`);

 ### Cards

 `Cards` have a more unique structure due to support for user-specified ordering.
 An `int` order index value is stored to sort `Card` instances accordingly to user-specified values.

 > ⚠️ **Warning**
 >
-> Due to complications of using `int` ordering values (it is impossible to insert value between items with indices `x` and `x + 1`, which required to recalculate values for multiple records), it is planned to implement ordering based on `double` values in future versions.
+> Due to complications of using `int` ordering values (it is impossible to insert value between items with indices `x` and `x + 1`, which requires values for multiple records to be recalculated), it is planned to implement ordering based on `double` values in future versions.
 It will make easier reordering by calculating new index as `(x + y) / 2`, for example.